-- a.
-The student must complete the prescribed technical competencies and curriculum for the work force education or occupational programs outlined in the Galveston College Catalog. - b.
-The student must earn at least 25 percent of the total credit hours required for the degree and at least 50 percent of the technical/workforce education courses required for the degree at Galveston College. - c.
-The student must have a 2.0 grade point average on all work from Galveston College. + - d.
-The student must have satisfactorily settled all college financial obligations.
+- 1. The student must complete the prescribed technical competencies and curriculum for the work force education or occupational programs outlined in the Galveston College Catalog. - 2.
+The student must earn at least 25 percent of the total credit hours required for the degree and at least 50 percent of the technical/workforce education courses required for the degree at Galveston College.

+- 3. The student must have a 2.0 grade point average on all work from Galveston College.+ - 4.
+The student must have satisfactorily settled all College financial obligations.